jrfnl/WP-exclude-pages-plugin/readme.txt

 2. WP 2.5 - Showing the control and warning for a page which is the child of an excluded page
 3. Pre WP 2.5 - Showing the control on the editing screen to exclude a page from the navigation
 4. Pre WP 2.5 - Showing the control and warning for a page which is the child of an excluded page
-5. New features in v2.0 - Showing the all pages view with a new column showing the excluded page status and a tickbox in the quick edit box
+5. New features in v2.0 - Showing the all pages view with a new column showing the excluded page status and a tick-box in the quick edit box

 == Advanced Usage ==